YaleDHLab/humanities-data-mining/GLOSSARY.md

 The example above will pass each word in `words` to the indented lines underneath the for loop.
 In the example above, we simply print each word.
 In other examples, we might run more complicated operations on each item in the sequence provided to the loop.

+### Metadata

+Metadata is often described as "data about data."
+It might include, for example, information about an author or place of publication.

 ### Method

 Methods are functions that are defined on objects.
 As an example, we saw in week one that strings have various methods defined within them: